 How to Saute Veal Cutlets

-- In a medium size bowl combine almond flour, black pepper, and salt.
+- While the vegetables are roasting, in a shallow wide dish, combine almond flour, black pepper, and salt.

 - Dredge the veal cutlet in the seasoned almond flour.
 Set aside.

 - Heat a non-stick skillet over medium-high heat.
 Add avocado oil to the skillet.